Abdulrahman-Almutlaq/Landmark-Detection-Tracking/README.md

 ### Robot Class

-In this notebook, you will explore the `robot` class that represents the robot in the 2D grid world.
-The robot has associated uncertainties in both motion and sensors.
-The class provides methods for moving the robot, but the `sense` function is left unimplemented.
-The primary goal of this notebook is to understand the robot's movement and how it keeps track of landmarks in the grid world.
+In this notebook, you will delve into the robot class, which serves as the representation of a robot in the 2D grid world.
+This robot is equipped with uncertainties in both its motion and sensor capabilities.
+Within this class, you will find methods that allow the robot to perform movements and gather information about its environment.
+The main objective of this notebook is to gain insight into the robot's mobility and its ability to maintain awareness of landmarks within the grid world.

 ### Uncertainty

 Uncertainty is a critical aspect of robot motion and sensor data.
 This notebook explores the challenges posed by uncertainty in motion and how the robot's sensors can be affected.
-It also provides insights into how to account for measurement noise and a measurement range when the `sense` function is implemented.
+It also provides insights into how to account for measurement noise and a measurement range.

 ## Notebook 2: Omega and Xi, Constraints